 Office Hours: Will be offered by appointment, please email us, your instructors to book a time.
 If you have questions about the course material, please either ask us directly after class, book an office hour time or post in the OnQ discussion forum.
 Please reserve email questions for personal or private matters.
+Please note there will be dedicated office hours scheduled before the midterm and final exams, dates/times and locations to be posted in OnQ

-Lectures will use a combination of powerpoint slides and handwritten notes.
-The last 4-5 classes of the course will be dedicated to group in-class presentations on timely, advanced biological chemistry topics.
+Lectures will use a combination of PowerPoint slides and handwritten notes, The last 2 weeks of the course will be dedicated to group presentations on timely Biological Chemistry topics, the exact format will be determined closer to the time.